Open Letter to Parents – From the Principal

 There are a few items in particular I wish to bring to your attention

 It is compulsory to wear the school uniform.
 The uniform policy is endorsed by the P&C and School Board.
-The P&C has worked exceptionally hard to ensure that the cost has been reduced for uniform shirts to help families.
 I was very pleased to see almost all students in the uniform top on Day One – and hope that this continues.
 Our focus this year is to have all students in navy blue shorts, pants or skirts.
 I would appreciate your help with this matter.
-It will be compulsory for all students to wear the official school jumper in 2016.
+It will be compulsory for all students to wear the official school jumper in 2017.
 Hooded jumpers are not appropriate under any circumstances.

 The target for every student is a 90% attendance rate.
 This means that they can only afford a few days off per term.
 Anything less will affect student learning and assessments.
 Family holidays, attending primary school carnivals, helping at home, etc do not qualify as approved reasons for absence from school, and as per Department of Education policy, will be marked as non-approved absences, even if the school has been informed in advance.
 Absence from school affects good standing and a child’s opportunity to access extra-curricular activities.